-KPMG is delighted to support the inaugural Dublin Climate Dialogues conference taking place on 19th and 20th May.
-The conference seeks to scale up ambition in the run up to the critical COP26 Summit, bringing together senior government representatives from the US, China, Europe, UK and the UN along with high-profile business representatives and leading economists to forge a declaration on how to turn net-zero pledges into concrete energy policies and actions to be adopted at COP26 including ways to strengthen the 2015 Paris Agreement.
-The Declaration will be handed to the COP Presidency at the conclusion of the conference.
+KPMG supported the inaugural Dublin Climate Dialogues conference which took place on 19th and 20th May.
+The conference sought to scale up ambition in the run up to the critical COP26 Summit, bringing together senior government representatives from the US, China, Europe, UK and the UN along with high-profile business representatives and leading economists to forge a declaration on how to turn net-zero pledges into concrete energy policies and actions to be adopted at COP26 including ways to strengthen the 2015 Paris Agreement.
+The Declaration was handed to the COP Presidency at the conclusion of the conference.
+Read the declaration here.

 Speaking at the launch of the Dialogues, Pat Cox underlined the gravity of the climate emergency facing the world, and the compelling need for action at this year’s COP.

 “We have a climate emergency in search of urgency as regards the scale, substance and speed of the response needed to contain its most damaging potential, by accelerating actions to limit global temperature rises to those agreed in the Paris Accord of 2015.
 Urgency and acceleration are the key themes of the conference.”

 Highlighting the potential of the conference to influence COP26, KPMG’s Mike Hayes added:

 “KPMG believes Dublin Climate Dialogues is a highly significant event in the drumbeat to COP26.
 It brings together key players on the policy, capital and technology agendas to deliver critical messages and specific actions to the COP26 Presidency.”